TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

 <div class="lesson-content__panel" markdown="1">

-1. Skim through[pg's documentation](https://node-postgres.com/).
+1. Skim through [pg's documentation](https://node-postgres.com/).
 The library itself is light, and so is their documentation.
 You don't need to read everything, use it mainly as a reference.
 1. Update the above project we've been working on.
     1. Install `dotenv` package and implement environment variables for db connection information.
     1. Add search functionality via query parameters on the index route.
 For example, `GET /?search=sup` should return all usernames containing `sup`.
 DON'T implement this in JavaScript, search should be done in SQL.